 What we should have seen is how well restrained Putin has been in past conflicts.
 Putin’s tanks could well have rolled into both Kiev and Tbilisi with speed but didn’t.
 That’s because a long war would have undone much of Putin’s careful balancing act.

 Instead, Putin’s intervention in Syria is very nineteenth-century: limited power, limited objectives and a willingness to end battle short of total victory.
 This is a deeply mature geopolitical attitude: understanding your nation state can only do so much is the mark of enlightenment.
-It is an attitude Americans are rather bad at and are a key reason why the US keeps fighting dumb wars.
+It is an attitude Americans are rather bad at and are a key reason why the United States keep fighting dumb wars.

 So Putin has won in the narrow ways he needed to

 Thanks to his intervention, Putin won a true seat at the negotiating table, hammering out the small-scale ceasefire now taking effect in parts of Syria.
 He has shown his forces can wage war further afield; as nation states look for allies who won’t chastise them over human rights, they will glance once more toward Moscow.
 He has demonstrated to his own people that his warrior instinct can get things done: unlike Ukraine, where Russia suffered sanctions, repercussions from Syria have thus far only been a downed civilian airliner of Sinai by the Islamic State.